MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-websphere-to-vm.md

 ---
-title: Deploy your Java WebSphere web app to Traditional WebSphere on Azure VMs
+title: Deploy WebSphere to Traditional WebSphere on Azure VMs
-description: Shows you how to deploy a Java WebSphere web app with sign-in by Microsoft Entra account to Traditional WebSphere on VMs.
+description: Shows you how to deploy a Java WebSphere web app with sign-in by Microsoft Entra account to Traditional WebSphere on Azure Virtual Machines.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory